gamaliel-ai/gamaliel-prompts/README.md

 - `templates/` — [Jinja](https://jinja.palletsprojects.com/en/stable/) prompt templates that are used to generate instructions (system prompts) and input (user prompts) for the the Gamaliel agents that power the system.
 See [templates/README.md](templates/README.md) for details.
 - `profiles/` — User profile YAMLs that shape the AI's tone, depth, and approach for different audiences.
 See [profiles/README.md](profiles/README.md) for details.
 - `theologies/` — Theological guidelines (YAML) for denominational and doctrinal perspectives.
 See [theologies/README.md](theologies/README.md) for details.
-- `partners/` — Partner-specific configurations and customizations for ministires, churches or organizations who want to customize Gamaliel for their congregation or users.
-See [partners/README.md](partners/README.md) for details.
-Any Christian organization can create a partner profile so long as it conforms with the Gamaliel theological [Guardrails](guardrails.md).
-For an example of a partner site on Gamaliel, see [groundwire.gamaliel.ai](https://groundwire.gamaliel.ai)
 - `cli/` — Command-line interface tool for testing and validating prompt templates, profiles, and theologies locally.
 This tool provides a simplified reference implementation that mimics the production system's behavior, allowing developers to test changes submitting a PR.
 See [cli/README.md](cli/README.md) for detailed usage instructions.

 ## Contributing